JeffAMS/HR-Automation-Projects/README.md

-#  Roll-Off Email Automation with Python
+#  Email Automation with Python

 ##  Project Overview
 This Python script automates the roll-off notification process for HR and Staffing teams, reducing manual work and improving efficiency.
 It: